routerdieb/gauntlet/README.md

 Attention:
 This Project has quite high hardware requirements.
+Espacially in tearms of disk storage.

-Please follow the Tutorial jupyther files in the tutorials folder.
+Please follow the Tutorial in the tutorial folder.
+The tutorial contain jupyther files.